ioccc-src/winner/2024/README.md

 was more challenging and required greater effort.
 Thankfully due to the above mentioned improvements, the judging process **took only 33 days**.
 Under the previous system it **would have taken much longer**!

-One thing that began to emerge after we exits the early rounds of judging and entered the middle rounds of judging was that we were very likely to have more winning entries than in previous contests.
+One thing that began to emerge after we exited the early rounds of judging and entered the middle rounds of judging was that we were very likely to have more winning entries than in previous contests.
-Even so, the final rounds of judging required more rounds and tool longer than in any previous IOCCC.
+Even so, the final rounds of judging required more rounds and took longer than any previous IOCCC.

 At the end of the final round of the final rounds of judging, we had a record **23 winners of IOCCC28**, eclipsing the record of 15 winners!

-While we suspect that the 4 year gap between **IOCCC27** and **IOCCC28** allowed people extra time to improve their submissions, we also believe that people submitting to the IOCCC have become more adept in adept in obfuscation and have become more skilled in the programming in the C language.
+While we suspect that the 4 year gap between **IOCCC27** and **IOCCC28** allowed people extra time to improve their submissions, we also believe that people submitting to the IOCCC have become more adept in obfuscation and have become more skilled in the programming in the C language.